Trepan-Debuggers/bashdb/README.md

 ```

 The downside here is that $0 will be "bashdb" not
 bash-script-name.
-Also call stack will show the invocation to bashdb.
+Also acall stack will show the invocation to bashdb.

 Finally, to invoke the debugger from the script